Inquiry question: How important is it for genetic material to be replicated exactly?

 By the end of prophase, condensed bivalent chromosomes are seen to be attached to spindle fibres.
 The growing spindle fibres push the chromosome towards the centre of the cell.
 This signifies the end of prophase and the start of metaphase.

 The cell in the middle of this image is in late prophase.
 The chromosomes are condensed and visible as thread-like structures.
 The nuclear membrane has broken down and is not visible.
 The centrioles and spindle fibres are also not visible.
-Image credit: This image comes from the archive of Josef Reischig and is part of the 384 pictures kindly donated by the authorship heirs under CC BY SA 3.0 license as a part of Wikimedia Czech Republic‘s GLAM initiative.
+Image credit: This image comes from Josef Reischig's archive and is one of the 384 pictures kindly donated by the authorship heirs under a CC BY SA 3.0 license as part of Wikimedia Czech Republic's GLAM initiative.

 An overview of chromosome condensation.
 Initially, DNA is wrapped around histone protein complexes (1).
-The histone-DNA units (called nucleosomes) are then tightly packed to form the condensed chromosome (2-4).
-Sister chromatids are held together by another protein complex, called cohesin.
+The histone-DNA units (nucleosomes) are then tightly packed to form the condensed chromosome (2-4).
+Another protein complex, called cohesin, holds the sister chromatids together.
 Image credit: Tatsuya Hirano (RIKEN). ©RIKEN

 A model of nuclear envelope disassembly.
 The nuclear envelope is shown in grey, while the nuclear pores are shown as blue discs.
 During prophase, the centrosomes form and produce spindle fibres (microtubules), some of which attach to the nuclear envelope.
 As the centrosomes separate, the movement of the spindle fibres 'tears' the nuclear envelope.
 This exposes the nuclear lamina (the cytoskeletal system inside the nucleus.
 The lamina is shown as the purple structures).
 As the envelope tears, the lamina breaks down.
 This process continues until the entire nuclear structure disintegrates.
 The condensing chromosomes (orange) attach to spindle fibres.
 Image credit: Aitchison JD, Rout MP.
 A tense time for the nuclear envelope.
 Cell.
 2002 Feb 8;108(3):301-4.